venk120soft/Javasript-learnings/README.md

 As soon as the all the lines of program is executed and reached to last curly brace or return statement the global context also get deleted

-[more info](https://www.youtube.com/watch?v=iLWTnMzWtj4)
+* Note: * Asynchronous code will run only when all the synchronous code is executed [more info](https://www.youtube.com/watch?v=iLWTnMzWtj4)
 ## pass by Value or pass by Ref in javascript
 Javascript Always pass the parameters to the functions by Value